 It may seem like there are a lot of milestones, and they’re not all worth celebrating.
 Well, it’s true — there are a lot of milestones.
 But on the other hand, they are all worth celebrating.

 30 days of sobriety is a huge achievement, and there’s no reason to dismiss it.
 Fighting addiction is an uphill battle, and a big part of that is acknowledging that it’s difficult.

 It’s also extraordinarily important for recovering addicts to find new ways to celebrate.
-For most alcoholics, celebrating without alcohol doesn’t feel as meaningful at first (that’s one of the things Lindsay Lohan failed at).
+For most alcoholics, celebrating without alcohol doesn’t feel as meaningful at first.
 By celebrating each and every milestone, you slowly teach yourself that you can celebrate sober.
 Skipping them can pave the way back to relapse.